Big and Tall Fit Guide

 Taking care of your clothes is about more than just maintenance; it’s about getting the most value out of your investment.
 When you find a brand that finally gets your fit right, you want those pieces to last.
 These simple steps will help you protect the fabric, shape, and size of your favorite shorts.

-Prevent Shrinking and Stretching
+How to Prevent Shrinking and Stretching

 The number one enemy of a perfect fit is heat.
 High temperatures in both the washer and the dryer can cause cotton fibers to shrink and can damage the elastic fibers in stretch fabrics, leading to a loss of shape.
 To keep your shorts fitting just right, always opt for a cold water wash.